eagle840/katacoda-labs/sql/step3.md

-# Admin with Adminer

 ## docker compose

-and Others?

 create the file: docker-compose.yml
-since we're already using port 3306, lets publish on port 3308

 **WIP** move into it's own folder, since docker-compose uses folders in the names'